Definition of ceteris paribus

 Assuming ceteris paribus allows us to simplify economics – we can understand how something like higher price will affect – demand – ignoring all other factors which might complicate the outcome.

 Example of Ceteris Paribus in Economics

-- An increase in interest rates will ‘ceteris paribus’ cause demand for loans to fall.
+- An increase in interest rates will ‘ceteris paribus’ cause the demand for loans to fall.
 (Higher interest rates increase the cost of borrowing so there will be less demand for loans.
 However, if confidence was high, people might still want to borrow more.
 Ceteris paribus assumes things like confidence remain the same.)